Learnosity/learnosity-sdk-python/README.md

 ### **Start up your web server and view the standalone assessment example**
 To start up your Python web server, first find the following folder location under the SDK.
 Change directory ('cd') to this location on the command line.

-If installed under Pypi, navigate to this location:
+If installed under Pypi, and your Python version is 3.9 (for example), you should navigate to this location:

     .../usr/local/lib/python3.9/site-packages/learnosity_sdk/docs/quickstart/assessment/